Evidence Gap Map

 How is an evidence gap map created?

 - A targeted population.
-Ideally including description and rationale for why a particular user group was asked to participate in the study;
+This study was focused on farmers and service providers of digital agriculture services, and ideally includes a description and rationale for why a particular user group was targeted for study;

 - Geographies of interest.
 Country must be a recipient of Official Development Assistance (ODA) Funds